Pennsylvania Powerball

 Weekly Powerball drawings

 Drawings are held every Wednesday and Saturday at 10:59 p.m.
 ET.
 Ticket sales end at 10 p.m.
-ET on drawing days although some state lotteries close down ticket sales earlier.
-Pennsylvania Lottery stops selling tickets at 10 p.m.
+ET on drawing days, although some state lotteries close down ticket sales earlier.
+Ticket sales stop at 10 p.m.
 ET.

 Most drawings take place at the Florida Lottery’s studio in Tallahassee.
 The draw produces five out of 69 available white balls and one out of 26 red balls, or the Powerball.

-How to find out if you are a winner
+How to check if you are a Powerball winner

-The PA Lottery app is available in iTunes and the Google Play store.
+The PA Lottery app is available on iTunes and the Google Play Store.
 The app includes the Ticket Checker feature, which allows a player to scan tickets, except for Xpress Sports tickets, to determine if they are winners.

-Simply find the barcode which is located at the bottom corner, or under the “Scratch to Cash” area on scratch-offs.
-Another benefit of Ticket Checker is it automatically enters the player into eligible second-chance drawings.
+Find the barcode, which is located at the bottom corner or under the “Scratch to Cash” area on scratch-offs.
+Another benefit of Ticket Checker is that it automatically enters the player into eligible second-chance drawings.

 The Ticket Checker’s hours of operation are 6:00 a.m. to 11:59 p.m. daily.
 Ticket Check is unavailable from midnight until 5:59 a.m. for system checks and upgrades.